nhselect/step1-training/content/platform-roles/overview.md

 ## Platform roles, responsibilities and examples

-**Click on the roles in the hierarchy to learn more about the different roles, their key responsibilities and examples of who can perform these roles within your Trust.**
+**Click on the roles in the hierarchy to learn more about the different roles, their key responsibilities and examples of who can perform these roles within your organisation.**

-Please note, the Implementation Lead is **not a platform role** and has been created to support implementation of the digitised Steps proficiencies pilot within your Trust
+Please note, the Implementation Lead is **not a platform role** and has been created to support implementation of the digitised proficiencies pilot within your organisation.